-Following the latest announcements made yesterday by the Prime Minister, we wanted to inform all our clients that Rawlings will continue to be providing our wide range of safety support services to assist and support you with your safety and training needs, which includes;
+Despite the ongoing difficulties of dealing wit the COVID-19 pandemic we at Rawlings continue to provide our wide range of support services to assist and support you with your safety and training needs, which includes;

 The health and well being of our staff, their families and that of our clients is paramount and you can be assured that we will continue to provide our services in a Covid secure way.